m-reza-rahman/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/usage.md

 for you.

 The specifications of `PersistentVolume` and `PersistentVolumeClaim` are environment specific and often require information from your Kubernetes cluster administrator.
-See [PV and PVC in different environments](#references).
+See [Persistent Storage](#references) in different environments.

 For example, if you specify the specification of the `Persistent Volume` and `Persistent Volume Claim` in the domain resource YAML file,
 then the operator will create the `PV` and `PVC`, and mount the persistent volume to the `/share` directory.